ErenYeager29/AD-CRTeamer/depth/AMSI.md

 ---

-## SECTION 4 â€” Understanding Memory Patching (Before the Bypass)
+## SECTION 4 — Understanding Memory Patching (Before the Bypass)

-**ðŸ”· WHAT**
+**🔷 WHAT**

 Memory patching means modifying the bytes of a function in RAM while it is running.
-We are not modifying the file on disk â€” we are modifying the live code inside the PowerShell process's own memory.
+We are not modifying the file on disk — we are modifying the live code inside the PowerShell process's own memory.

 When `amsi.dll` is loaded into the PowerShell process, its code is copied into that process's virtual memory.
-That memory is normally marked as read-execute (RX) â€” readable and executable, but not writable.
+That memory is normally marked as read-execute (RX) — readable and executable, but not writable.
 You cannot modify RX memory.
 We have to change the protection first.

-**ðŸ”¶ WHY**
+**🔶 WHY**

 Windows marks code pages as non-writable intentionally.
 If any process could write to any code page, malware could trivially overwrite the code of system processes from inside user mode.
-The protection forces you to explicitly request write access before modifying code â€” creating an observable event.
+The protection forces you to explicitly request write access before modifying code — creating an observable event.

-**âš”ï¸ HOW**
+**⚔️ HOW**

 The patching sequence:

 ```
 1. Find amsi.dll in the current process's memory
-   â†’ [System.Reflection.Assembly]::LoadWithPartialName() or LoadLibrary("amsi.dll")
+   → [System.Reflection.Assembly]::LoadWithPartialName() or LoadLibrary("amsi.dll")
-   â†’ Get the base address of amsi.dll
+   → Get the base address of amsi.dll

 2. Find the address of AmsiScanBuffer inside amsi.dll
-   â†’ GetProcAddress(amsi_handle, "AmsiScanBuffer")
+   → GetProcAddress(amsi_handle, "AmsiScanBuffer")
-   â†’ Returns: the exact memory address of the first byte of the function
+   → Returns: the exact memory address of the first byte of the function

 3. Change the memory protection at that address from RX to RWX
-   â†’ VirtualProtect(AmsiScanBuffer_address, size, PAGE_EXECUTE_READWRITE)
+   → VirtualProtect(AmsiScanBuffer_address, size, PAGE_EXECUTE_READWRITE)
-   â†’ Now we can write to it
+   → Now we can write to it

 4. Overwrite the first bytes of the function with our patch bytes
-   â†’ Marshal.Copy(patch_bytes, 0, AmsiScanBuffer_address, patch_bytes.Length)
+   → Marshal.Copy(patch_bytes, 0, AmsiScanBuffer_address, patch_bytes.Length)

-5. Change the protection back to RX (optional â€” reduces detection)
+5. Change the protection back to RX (optional — reduces detection)
-   â†’ VirtualProtect(AmsiScanBuffer_address, size, PAGE_EXECUTE_READ)
+   → VirtualProtect(AmsiScanBuffer_address, size, PAGE_EXECUTE_READ)
 ```

-**ðŸ§  LOCK IT IN**
+**🧠 LOCK IT IN**

 Think of `AmsiScanBuffer` as a function written in pencil on paper inside a glass case.
 The glass protects it from being erased (RX memory protection).
-To patch it, you ask the OS to temporarily open the glass case (VirtualProtect â†’ RWX).
+To patch it, you ask the OS to temporarily open the glass case (VirtualProtect → RWX).
 You erase the first few words and write new ones (Marshal.Copy).
 Then you close the case again.
 Anyone who calls this function now reads your replacement words, not the originals.

 ---

-## SECTION 5 â€” Bypass Method 1: AmsiScanBuffer Patch
+## SECTION 5 — Bypass Method 1: AmsiScanBuffer Patch

 ### What this method does